marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 Architecture
 ============

-The overall architecture of DTMF Decoder is fairly straightforward.
+The overall architecture of DTMF Decoder is very straightforward.

 The main window is a 1-panel, hand-drawn, non-resizable window with a telephone keypad on it.